 You can expect to see cows, horses, pigs, dogs, cats, chickens, guinea pigs, ducks and rabbits.

 This market operates on Saturdays from 6am to noon.

 Other Things to Do on Your Otavalo Tour

 There’s a lot more to Otavalo than it’s famous open market.
 I’ll let this video by Otavalo Tourism show some of the highlights.

 Watch on YouTube.
-Otavalo Tourism is the copyright owner of this video and a couple of the photos in this post.
+Otavalo Tourism is the copyright owner of this video.

 Have you been to the Otavalo Market?
 What’s your favorite part?
 Have a question about your upcoming Otavalo tour?
 Join us in the comments below!